First purchase since 2019: Reliance buys 5 million barrels of Iranian oil after US waiver - BusinessToday

-Reliance Industries Limited (RIL), which operates the world's largest refining complex, has purchased 5 million barrels of Iranian crude days after the United States issued a temporary sanctions waiver, Reuters reported on Tuesday, citing sources.
+Reliance Industries Limited (RIL), which operates the world's largest refining complex, has denied that it purchased Iranian crude days after the United States issued a temporary sanctions waiver.

+Earlier today, Reuters reported that RIL had purchased 5 million barrels of Iranian crude but said it was unclear when the oil would be delivered.

 Also read: EXCLUSIVE: India's strategic oil reserves cover less than 10 days

-The cargo was reportedly bought from the National Iranian Oil Co.
-The crude was priced at a premium of about $7 a barrel to ICE Brent futures, the report said, adding that it was not immediately clear when the oil would be delivered.
+According to the report, the cargo was purchased from the National Iranian Oil Co., and the crude was priced at a premium of about $7 per barrel to ICE Brent futures.

 Also read: India has sufficient crude oil: PM Modi allays oil, gas supply fears as West Asia conflict rages on

-The purchase follows a 30-day sanctions waiver announced by the Trump administration last week, allowing the purchase of Iranian oil already at sea.
+Last week, the Trump administration announced a 30-day waiver, allowing the purchase of Iranian oil already at sea.
 The waiver applies to oil loaded on or before March 20 and discharged by April 19, including shipments on vessels under sanctions.

-The move created a narrow window for buyers to access Iranian crude, which has largely been absent from formal markets due to US restrictions.
+The move has created a narrow window for buyers to access Iranian crude, which has largely been absent from formal markets due to US restrictions.

-The transaction marks India's first purchase of Iranian oil since May 2019, when imports were halted after Washington reimposed sanctions on Tehran.
+In May 2019, India halted imports of Iranian oil after Washington reimposed sanctions on Tehran.
 Iranian crude has in recent years been predominantly sold to Chinese independent refiners, often rebranded as originating from other countries to bypass restrictions.

-The Reliance deal comes amid a shift in sourcing by Indian refiners following the waiver.
 Indian refiners have purchased more than 40 million barrels of Russian crude this month after the US eased sanctions to address supply shortages, the report said.

 On Monday, Kpler, a data and analytics firm that tracks global commodity flows and energy markets, said the US decision to grant a 30-day waiver is unlikely to immediately expand the pool of buyers.
 "While the US decision to grant a 30-day waiver for most countries to buy Iranian oil is aimed at easing prices, the near-term supply response may be limited," the firm said.